j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 >The 2017 guide used the term "Servant Leadership" to describe the style of leadership that serves Scrum Teams well.
 This idea is still valid, however, the 2020 Scrum Guide places more emphasis on leadership, removing the potential misinterpretation that Scrum Masters are servants first and leaders second.
 Understanding the idea of servant leadership is still valuable when using Scrum.

-## Effectiveness through practices or the environment?
+## Effectiveness through practices or through the environment?

 The 2017 version links the value created by the Scrum Team to the interactions with those outside the team:
 > The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.